Overview of provider activity

 To assist the sector, ASQA is providing an interim report on provider activity.

-providers have notified ASQA of an intention to vary their on-site delivery arrangements with 1008 providers notifying ASQA that they are offering all or a number of their courses via online delivery arrangements either instead of, or in addition to, face-to-face classes.
-Of these, 440 are also CRICOS registered providers.
+providers have notified ASQA of an intention to vary their on-site delivery arrangements with 1,085 providers notifying ASQA that they are offering all or a number of their courses via online delivery arrangements either instead of, or in addition to, face-to-face classes.

-providers have added 1,401 qualifications and/or units of competency to their scope of registration.
-Of these, 71 are also CRICOS registered providers.
+providers have applied to add 8,026 qualifications, accredited courses and/or units of competency to their scope of registration.

 There has been a significant increase in applications to add training products in April to June compared to January to March 2020 and April to May 2019 and April to June 2019 to date